isw-kudos/huddo-docs/docs/boards/dx/auth/websphere.md

     This should copy the configuration file to `<was_profile_root>/config/cells/<cell_name>/oauth20`

+    Please confirm this file exists, e.g. `/opt/HCL/wp_profile/config/cells/dockerCell/oauth20/OAuthConfig.xml`

 1. Enable Auto Authorize

     Edit the `OAuthConfig.xml` file which was just created.
-For a full list of supported options see the [IBM documentation](https://www.ibm.com/docs/en/was/9.0.5?topic=services-defining-oauth-service-provider).
+For a full list of supported options see the [IBM WebSphere documentation](https://www.ibm.com/docs/en/was/9.0.5?topic=services-defining-oauth-service-provider).

     `vi <was_profile_root>/config/cells/<cell_name>/oauth20`